mastermel/wwg_battle_tool/README.md

-# wwg_battle_tool
+# Wasatch Wargamers Battle Tool
-Cross-platform mobile app that supports all charts and actions used in Tabletop Napoleonic War Gaming
+Cross-platform mobile app that supports all charts and actions used in the flavor of Tabletop Napoleonic War Gaming developed and played by the Wasatch Wargamers Group.